 - Financial Abuse: Denying access to money or sabotaging employment to control another person’s independence.

-When you hire a Combs Waterkotte Butler, MO domestic violence defense lawyer, you’re not just selecting the top-rated defense team in Butler, MO and throughout Missouri – you are securing your rights, your freedom, and your future.
-Along with esteemed domestic violence defense lawyers, our staff is available 24/7 and provides expertise in the following areas for Butler, MO residents:
+When you hire a Combs Waterkotte domestic violence defense lawyer in the Butler, MO area, you aren’t just choosing the ideal defense team in Butler, MO and throughout Missouri – you’re protecting your rights, your freedom, and your future.
+In addition to knowledgeable domestic violence defense lawyers, our staff is available 24/7 and provides expertise in the following areas for residents in Butler and beyond:

 Potential Penalties for Domestic Violence in Butler, MO